Fridge.com Logo

 Ice Crystals Too much frost or ice inside its package.

 If these signs appear, I might have to reconsider using those crab legs.
-I've found more helpful food storage tips here.
+I've found more helpful food storage tips foods you can put in the refrigerator.

 By keeping track of these timelines and watching out for signs of freezer burn, I make sure my crab legs are a treat to enjoy, avoiding any kitchen disappointments.